What Happens to Your Body When You Don't Drink Enough Water

 Skin needs to stay hydrated from water to look dewy and young.
 Not drinking enough can increase the effects of aging and make skin look drier, flakier, wrinklier and just not as fresh as you'd like.
 With insufficient water, collagen can crack, leading to fine lines and wrinkles.
 That's why people need moisturizing, hydrating products in a skin-care regimen to complement their water intake for that supple, soft look.

 When you're sweating, you're losing electrolytes and water, so it's important to drink before, during and after working out to replenish lost stores.
 As shown in a study in Physiological Reports, workouts might suffer from lack of water, and your body might not burn as much fat.

-While a little gain isn't really dangerous, if it continues over time or is in the belly region in particular, that gain can put you at risk for various chronic diseases, such as diabetes, heart disease and more.
-Drinking water can even help you lose weight and lower water retention.
-And likely you'll consume fewer calories from filling up on good old liquid and preventing confusion between hunger and thirst cues.
+A little weight gain is nothing to lose sleep over.
+That said, if it continues over time or is in the belly region in particular, it can put you at a greater risk for various chronic diseases, including diabetes, heart disease and more.
+Drinking water can even help you lose weight and reduce water retention.
+Not to mention, you'll consume fewer calories from filling up on H2O and by preventing confusion between hunger and thirst cues.